thammathara/R_language_project/README.md

-Rock-Paper-Scissors Game
+### R language

-A basic rock-paper-scissor game written in the R language
+I created a basic rock-paper-scissor game by using the R language